 Global Health Majors graduating in May 2023 and beyond are currently expected to adhere to the standard preapproval process and 8-week/320 hour requirement.

 - You are expected to complete a preapproval process for activities during the academic year or for summer 2021 and beyond.
-Due April 1st, 2021.
+Pre-approval applications will be reviewed on a rolling basis until May 15.
+Students planning a summer project will still be required to complete pre-engagement training before beginning their approved projects.

 Master of Science in Global Health